 Electronics is how many years course?

-In Nigeria, if you gain admission to study Electronics at the university through JAMB UTME, you will study Electronics for four years.
+In Nigeria, if you gain admission to study Electronics degree course at the university through JAMB UTME, you will study Electronics for four years.
 If you gain admission through direct entry, you will study this course for three years.
 And of course there is room for more years if you have extension; the aftermath of carryover courses.

 Electronics is under which faculty in Nigeria?